arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.appwizard-guide/content.md

 ![Create project settings](assets/start-project.png)

 ## Setting Up The Project
 First add a **screen** element to your project, this will be the base that contains all the other elements of the project.
-To add a background color add the **Box** object and set the color on the right side properties menu.
+To add a background color add the **Box** object and set the color on the right side "Properties" menu.

 ![Screen and Box highlighted](assets/appwizard-screen-box.png)